alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 it is not perfect, but just follow it now.

-from boot log, the physical address of threadx vm is 0x40000000.
+from boot log, the physical address of threadx VM is 0x40000000.

 ```diff
 ports/cortex_a53/gnu/xen_build/threadx.ld